Michael Mullen

 Michael Glenn "Mike" Mullen (born 4 October 1946) is a retired United States Navy admiral who served as the 17th chairman of the Joint Chiefs of Staff from October 2007 to September 2011.

 Mullen was the 32nd vice chief of naval operations from August 2003 to August 2004.
 He then was the commander of both the United States Naval Forces Europe and Africa and the Allied Joint Force Command Naples from October 2004 to May 2005.
 From July 2005 to September 2007, Mullen served as the Navy's 28th chief of naval operations.

 As chairman of the Joint Chiefs of Staff, Mullen was the highest-ranking officer in the United States Armed Forces and diversified the top ranks of the Pentagon.
-He retired from the Navy after over 42 years of service.
-Since 2012, Mullen has been a visiting professor at the Princeton School of Public and International Affairs.
+He retired from the Navy after over 43 years of service.
+After retirement, Mullen served as a visiting professor at the Princeton School of Public and International Affairs (2012–2018), as well as serving on the board of various corporations and non-profit organizations.

 Early life and education

 Mullen was born on 4 October 1946, in Los Angeles, the eldest of five children of Mary Jane (Glenn), who worked as an assistant to comedian Jimmy Durante, and Hollywood press agent John Edward "Jack" Mullen.
 He attended St. Charles Borromeo Church School in North Hollywood, and graduated from Notre Dame High School, Sherman Oaks in 1964.
 Mullen then attended the United States Naval Academy in Annapolis and was classmates with former Commandant of the Marine Corps Michael Hagee, former Chief of Naval Operations Jay L. Johnson, former secretary of the Navy and senator from Virginia Jim Webb, National Security Council staff member during the Iran–Contra affair Oliver North, former director of National Intelligence Dennis C. Blair, and NASA administrator Charles Bolden.
 He graduated with a Bachelor of Science degree in 1968.